samratjha96/marriage-score-calculator/README.md

 # TODOS
-- Add cobra as cli tool.
-Support -f for input file and -o for output file.
-Make score a subcommand that takes in it's own -f flag
 - Figure out where to put all the consts
 - Logic to determine only one winner still doesn't work
 - More tests